-- (a) As a condition of funding, the department may require an appraisal or market study, or both, where required to achieve the following objectives: - (1) To establish a market value for the land to be purchased or leased as part of the project for purposes of evaluating the reasonableness of the purchase price or lease terms pursuant to section 104. - (2) To assist with establishing reasonable costs for other development cost categories pursuant to section 104. - (3) To assess fiscal integrity. - (4) To be assured of an adequate tenant market. - (b) Any appraisal required by the department shall be prepared at the sponsor's expense by an individual or firm which:
+- (a) As a condition of funding, the department may require an appraisal or market study, or both, where required to achieve the following objectives: - (1) To establish a market value for the land to be purchased or leased as part of the project for purposes of evaluating the reasonableness of the purchase price or lease terms pursuant to section 104. - (2) To assist with establishing reasonable costs for other development cost categories pursuant to section 104. - (3) To assess fiscal integrity. - (4) To be assured of an adequate tenant market. - (b) Any appraisal required by the department shall be prepared at the sponsor's expense by an individual or firm which: - (1) has the appropriate license and the knowledge and experience necessary to appraise income property competently; - (2) is aware of, understands, and correctly employs those recognized methods and techniques that are necessary to produce a credible appraisal; and - (3) in reporting the results of the appraisal, communicates each analysis, opinion and conclusion in a manner that is not misleading as to the true value and condition of the property. - (4) is an independent third party having no identity of interest with the sponsor, the partners of the sponsor, the intended partners of the sponsor, or with the general contractor. - (c) Any market study required by the department shall be prepared at the sponsor's expense by an individual or firm which: - (1) has the knowledge and experience necessary to conduct a market study for rental property competently; - (2) is aware of, understands, and correctly employs those recognized methods and techniques that are necessary to produce a credible market study; and

-- (1) has the appropriate license and the knowledge and experience necessary to appraise income property competently; - (2) is aware of, understands, and correctly employs those recognized methods and techniques that are necessary to produce a credible appraisal; and - (3) in reporting the. results of the appraisal, communicates each analysis, opinion and conclusion in a manner that is not misleading as to the true value and condition of the property. - (c) Any market study required by the department shall be prepared at the sponsor's expense by an individual or firm which: - (1) has the knowledge and experience necessary to conduct a market study for rental property competently; - (2) is aware of, understands, and correctly employs those recognized methods and techniques that are necessary to produce a credible market study; and - (3) in reporting the results of the market study, communicates each analysis, opinion and conclusion in a manner that is not misleading as to the true value and condition of the property.
+(3) in reporting the results of the market study, communicates each analysis, opinion and conclusion in a manner that is not misleading as to the true value and condition of the property.